vvvnetem/au__msc-thesis/README.md

 # Autocompletions for TeXstudio

-TeXstudio specific completions for repository content can be installed using `setup_texstudio__completions.sh` script.
+This repository includes custom TeXstudio autocompletions for commands and content used throughout the thesis.

+To install them, run the setup_texstudio__completions.sh script:

 ```bash
 source setup_texstudio__completions.sh